Ujjawalps/GFG160/README.md

 ---

 ## 📌 About the Challenge
-The goal is to solve one problem daily, maintain an 80-day streak, and showcase progress on platforms like [X](https://twitter.com) and [LinkedIn](https://linkedin.com).
+The goal is to solve one problem daily, maintain an 80-day streak, and showcase progress on platforms like [X](https://x.com/Ujjawal_p_s)
 ### **Rules of the Challenge**
 1. Solve a problem every day.
 2. Share a screenshot of the solution with hashtags: